Saturday, 23 March 2019

 10th March 2019.

-After Veppur Shiva Temple Visit Mr Ramesh took me to the north side of the river Palar.
-The place is called as Pulliyankannu a part of Navlock near Arcot.
-Since there is no direct approach to this temple, we have to trespass through a Govt and a Private Coconut farms.
-After about 2 KM of mud road, a passage was given to approach this temple.
+After Veppur Shiva Temple visit Mr. Ramesh took me to the north side of the river Palar.
+The place is called Pulliyankannu, a part of Navlock near Arcot.
+Since there is no direct approach to this temple, we have to trespass through the government and Private coconut farms.
+After about 2 km of mud road, a passage was given to approach this temple.

 Moolavar : Sri Viswamithiriswarar / Sri Vishwamitra